 S corps are required to report their income to the IRS on Form 1120S.

-operated as a C corp, the results of converting to subchapter S status
+operated as a C Corp, the results of converting to subchapter S status

-How to become S Corporation
+How to become S

-1. Become a Corporation (or an LLC)
+Corporation (or an LLC)

 Before you can apply for S corp status, you must complete the process as a regular Company formation, which is just another C corp.

-To be incorporated as a corporation, you need to approach the State For more on C
+incorporated as a corporation, you need to approach the State For more on C

-Alternatively, you can elect S corp tax filing status if you’re an LLC and you fulfil the IRS’ criteria for S corp status.
+you can elect S corp tax filing status if you’re an LLC and you fulfill the IRS’

-To form a corporation:
+form a corporation:

-- Conduct Business Name Search for a unique name and reserve it with the Secretary of State.
+- Conduct a Business Name Search for a unique name and reserve it with the Secretary of State.

 - Draft and file Articles of your Incorporation with the Secretary of State.